Skip to main content

 • Enclomiphene ∞ This medication may be included to further support LH and FSH levels, particularly in men concerned with fertility preservation while on TRT.

-The interaction of TRT with is a subject of ongoing clinical investigation.
+The interaction of TRT with cardiovascular conditions is a subject of ongoing clinical investigation.
 While some early studies raised concerns, more recent, robust research suggests that TRT, when appropriately monitored and administered to men with clinically low testosterone, may not only be safe but could also offer cardiovascular benefits, such as improved metabolic markers and reduced inflammation.
 The key lies in careful patient selection and diligent monitoring of blood parameters, including lipid profiles, blood pressure, and hematocrit.

 Testosterone Replacement Therapy for Women